Looking for the latest email marketing statistics for 2025? Your search ends here.

 This percentage can vary depending on the quality of the email list and the email service provider you use.

 If you see bounce rates over 5%, you should consider changing your email marketing software.
-That’s why choosing an email service platform with the highest email deliverability rate is extremely important.
+Thatโs why it’s extremely important to choose an email service platform with the highest deliverability rate.

 10. Do people like emails with specific offers?

 Yes.
-According to Liveclicker, 55% of consumers have stated that they like email messages that contain relevant products and offers.
+According to Liveclicker, 55% of consumers like email messages that contain relevant products and offers.

 B2B Email Marketing Statistics